 The Stats data collected in SpotMe corresponds to the engagement data for the attendees, such as the number of claps and Q&A questions asked, that is collected and sent back to Veeva.

-These data types can be computed on a per-session basis, or based on the sum of all live streams in the event (regardless of sessions).
-This can be configured using the Track attendance per session option, that is present in both the Attendance tracking and Stats data types:
+This data can be computed on a per-session basis, or for the sum of all live streams in the event (regardless of sessions).
+This can be configured using the Track stats per session option, that is present in both the Attendance tracking and Stats data types:

-Important: The Attendance tracking and Stats data types work hand-in-hand with regards to tracking attendance per session.
-This means that the same selection must be applied in both data types for the Track attendance per session setting.
+Important: The Attendance tracking and Stats data types work hand-in-hand.
+This means that the same selection must be applied in both data types for the Track stats per session setting.
 The setting must either be checked on both data types, or unchecked on both data types.

 When checked on both data types, the attendance status sent back to Veeva (i.e. live stream time watched compared to the Attendance threshold value) is computed based on the sum of all live streams, and the engagement stats (claps and Q&A questions) is computed for each session separately.